WordPress/openverse/documentation/projects/proposals/additional_search_views/20230719-implementation_plan_additional_search_views.md

-The collections will use the `search` endpoint with `collection` query parameter set to `tag`, `creator` or `source`, and the following additional query parameters.
-The `collection` parameter validator will check that the request contains the necessary additional parameters: `source` for `collection=source`, `creator` and `source` for `collection=creator`, and `tag` for `collection=tag`.
+The collections will use the `search` endpoint with `collection` query parameter set to `tag`, `creator` or `source`, and the following additional query

-The middleware validates that the values of parameters is not empty, and that the `source` parameter is an existing source in the provider store.
-If the values are invalid, the 404 yellow error page is shown.
+parameters:

+- `collection=tag` will require `tag` parameter to be set
+- `collection=source` will require `source` parameter to be set
+- `collection=creator` will require both `source` and `creator` parameter to be set.

+This means that the existing `source` and `creator` parameters will be reused.
-For the tag route, the new singular `tag` parameter should be used, rather than the existing plural `tags`, since we are only presenting a single tag.
+For the tag collection, the new singular `tag` parameter should be used, rather than the existing plural `tags`, since we are only presenting a single tag.

-The existing `source` and `creator` parameters will be reused, but will be parsed differently when `collection` parameter is present: they will only allow a single value instead of being split by `,` as it is for the default search.
-If the `source` contains invalid values, such as `source=flickr,europeana`, when the `collection` parameter is present, a 400 error with `detail` of "Invalid source parameter for source collection: `flickr,europeana`" is returned.
-If possible, a list of valid sources should be returned in the error message.

-Their documentation should be updated to reflect that.
+`MediaSearchRequestSerializer` should be updated to validate the `collection` parameter.
+This validator will check that the request contains the necessary additional parameters: `source` for `collection=source`, `creator` and `source` for `collection=creator`, and `tag` for `collection=tag`.
+It will only validate that the parameters _have_ values, but not the values themselves.

+The `MediaSearchRequestSourceSerializer` currently splits the `source` parameter value by `,` and validates that each value is a valid source.
+This validator will be updated:

+- If the `collection` parameter is not present, it will behave as before.
+- If the `collection` parameter is set to `source` or `creator`, it will take the value of `source` as is, and check if this value is present in the list of valid sources, without splitting it by `,`.
+If the value is not valid, it will return a 400 error, showing the invalid value, as well as a list of valid sources for the media type.
+- If the `collection` parameter is set to `tag`, it will return the value as-is,
+- because it will be ignored in the search controller.

+The documentation for the `source` parameter should be updated to reflect that it accepts a single source when there is a `collection` parameter set to `source` or `creator`, and a comma-separated list of sources when there is no `collection` parameter.
+Similarly, the documentation for `creator` parameter should say that it accepts a comma-separated list of values when there is no `q` parameter, and a single URI-encoded value when the `collection=creator` parameter is present.
+The creator serializer does not need any changes as the parsing (splitting by comma for regular searches and URI-decoding for `creator` collections) is only done in the search controller.

 The additional documentation for the search parameters should be added as a draft so that it's not published on the API documentation site until we launch this project and remove the `unstable__` prefix.

 ### 2. Add the `additional_search_views` feature flag